BollinsureLife Insurance

 10-30 Day Free Look Period

-California law requires a minimum 10-day free look period for most life insurance policies — and 30 days for policyholders 60 and older.
-You can cancel within this period for a full premium refund, no questions asked.
+California law requires a minimum 10-day free look period for most life insurance — and 30 days for policyholders 60 and older.
+You can cancel for a full refund, no questions asked.

 ⚖️